How to prevent rock climbing accidents

 Climbing is fun however, anything that is fun comes with some inherent dangers.
 You may have been a witness or involved (if you are unfortunate) in a climbing accident in the past.
-With more people getting into climbing and more climbing gyms popping up, the likelihood of climbing related accident will increase.
+With more people getting into climbing and more climbing gyms popping up, the likelihood of climbing-related accidents will increase.
 Hence it is necessary for climbers both experienced and inexperienced to know what to look out for to prevent accidents from taking place.

-Top rope and lead belaying is very different.
-For lead belaying, belayer needs to communicate and respond to the climber’s every request.
+Top rope and lead belaying are very different.
+For lead belaying, the belayer needs to communicate and respond to the climber’s every request.
 Paying out or taking in slack at the wrong time can affect your climber which may result in bad falls.

 Click here to watch videos on belaying best practices

-Rope can be expensive so you may like to loan one from your friend or a climbing gym.
-Regardless who you get the rope from you must always check the condition of the rope especially the length.
+Ropes can be expensive so you may like to loan one from your friend or a climbing gym.
+Regardless of who you get the rope from you must always check the condition of the rope, especially the length.
 No matter how much you love and trust your friend always check the rope thoroughly.
 Click here to find out how to inspect a climbing rope.
 To measure the length of the rope you can use your arm span.
 Extend your arms out and identify the 1-meter mark measuring from one tip of your finger to the other end.

 Learn to tie a stopper (or barrel) knot as it can save your life.
 If you are too lazy to verify the length of your rope you should at least tie a stopper knot on the belay end.
 If the rope is too short tying a stopper knot will prevent the belayer from feeding the rope through the belay device and dropping the climber.
 Click here to check out how to tie a stopper knot.

-Always spot your climber…..
-This advice is for me as well….. 🤭 This is especially true for outdoor climbing where the first quickdraw can be quite high up.
-Couple with a dangerous landing such as a steep slope or rocky ground can result in serious injury if the climber falls before clipping into the first draw.
+Always spot your climber.
+This is especially true for outdoor climbing where the first quickdraw can be quite high up.
+Coupled with a dangerous landing such as a steep slope or rocky ground can result in serious injury if the climber falls before clipping into the first draw.
 Spotting is not to catch the climber during a fall but to direct the climber’s fall to a safe stop as well as to “cushion” the fall.